petabridge/akka-bootcamp/src/Unit-2/lesson3/README.md

 As we saw in Lesson 2.1, you can also configure the `Dispatcher` for an actor via the HOCON config.
 So if an actor has a `Dispatcher` set in HOCON, *and* one declared programmatically via the `Props` fluent interface, which wins?

-*In case of a conflict, `Config` wins and `Props` loses .* If an actor has both a programmatic configuration declared via the `Props` fluent interface, and a deployment configuration declared inside the `Config` used by the `ActorSystem`, the `Config` object will always override the programmatic configuration.
+*In case of a conflict, `Config` wins and `Props` loses .* Any conflicting settings declared by the `Props` fluent interface will always be overriden by what was declared in configuration.

 ### Step 9 - Have Button Handlers Send `Toggle` Messages to Corresponding `ButtonToggleActor`
 **THE LAST STEP.** We promise :) Thanks for hanging in there.